theramiyer/blog/content/post/2023/earths-orbit-is-not-elliptical.md

 3. That we can make something "colder".
 4. That things are of certain colours.
 And that black and white are colours.
 5. That the regular tube-lights we have are ‘“cool” daylight’.
 Or that “warm white” is more on the yellow side.
 6. That a year is 365 days and that every fourth year, you get a “leap year”.
 Or even that a year is "actually 365 days and 6 hours long".
+(Yep, it’s a tiny bit less than that.)
 7. That electric current flows; from the positive to the negative terminal.
 8. That tides—high and low—come and go.
 9. That there is something called “centrifugal force” or a “coriolis force”.